A Shoelace for the Wedding

 Julia and I met in the middle of the pandemic.
 Over Easter, we both spent time at home with our parents.
 Jena, where Julia was studying at the time, and Greifswald, where I was working at KATAPULT, are hundreds of kilometers apart.
 However, chance reduced the distance between us to just under seven kilometers.
 As fate would have it, we never met during our childhood.

-In hindsight, my passion for wedding aesthetics played a role early on.
-Julia's invitation to a childhood friend's wedding in the summer of 2021 got us thinking about it.
+In hindsight, my delight in wedding aesthetics played a role early on.
+Julia’s invitation to a childhood friend’s wedding in the summer of 2021 got us thinking about it.
 At that point, we had only been a couple for a few months, and the terms “boyfriend” and “girlfriend” had not yet been spoken.
 Everything was still too new and exciting for us to imagine attending the wedding together.
-Since then, we've been dreaming about what a thoughtful wedding might look like, aesthetically and content-wise, so that we'd feel comfortable.
+Since then, we’ve been dreaming about what a thoughtful wedding might look like, aesthetically and content-wise, so that we’d feel comfortable.

 That’s why there wasn’t one single proposal.
 We kept exchanging ideas until the desire to make them a reality became irresistible.